Shrike75/Sentiment-Trading-Strategy/README.md

 3. **Full sentiment-driven trading strategy**
    A multi-asset, asset-linked news sentiment strategy that compares FinBERT, SieBERT, and Loughran--McDonald lexicon sentiment signals under walk-forward out-of-sample testing and transaction-cost-aware portfolio construction.

-The core conclusion is intentionally nuanced: **sentiment contains a small but detectable forecasting signal, especially as a cross-sectional ranking device, but the trading edge is fragile once turnover and realistic frictions are included.**
+The core conclusion: **sentiment contains a small but detectable forecasting signal, especially as a cross-sectional ranking device, but the trading edge is fragile once turnover and realistic frictions are included.**

 This project is not a claim of a production-ready alpha model.
-It is a research notebook suite focused on signal construction, empirical discipline, robustness testing, and honest interpretation of weak financial signals.
+It is a research notebook suite focused on signal construction, empirical discipline, robustness testing, and honest interpretation of financial signals.

 ---